AuroraAttack/auroraattack.github.io/index.md

 - `-nr`：Prohibiting duplicate deployment
 - `-r`：Allowing duplicate downloads
 - `-firewall`：Use pfSense firewall to isolate the attack aircraft and the target aircraft
-[Links](https://github.com/LexusWang/Aurora-demos/blob/main/docs/environment_introduction.md) detailed multiple victim machine ,you can customize based on your needs.we’ve also got a pre-configured Kali attack machine ready for you!
-You can download it directly from [here](https://drive.google.com/file/d/1I7jD1fDSoad1xl5OKabJjxfg63LqvBco/view?usp=sharing)
+[Links](https://github.com/LexusWang/Aurora-demos/blob/main/docs/environment_introduction.md) detailed multiple victim machine ,you can customize based on your needs.

 ## Emulation Topology
 <p align="center">
   <img width="800" src="assets/images/the%20emulation%20infrastructure.jpg" alt="cli output"/>
 </p>

 If you want to set up a more realistic attack environment, this [doc](https://github.com/LexusWang/Aurora-demos/blob/main/docs/Emulation_Infrastructure_info.md) outlines a network topology with attacker and victim setups, including firewalls and DNS_servers to better mimic real-world attack scenarios.
-Just follow the guide to configure your environment!
+Just follow the guide to configure your environment! we’ve also got a pre-configured Kali attack machine ready for you!
+You can download it directly from [here](https://drive.google.com/file/d/1I7jD1fDSoad1xl5OKabJjxfg63LqvBco/view?usp=sharing)

 ## Script Execution
 We've generated executable attack scripts with AURORA and placed them in [here](https://github.com/LexusWang/Aurora-demos/tree/main/attack_execution_scripts) .Once your environment is configured, simply open the console, run the scripts, and follow the on-screen instructions to execute the attack.